Swaledale Villages

 We know now that nutrition levels affect fertility, and that the menarche is later in girls who are poorly fed.
 I have noticed only a few teenage pregnancies in the Swaledale data but when searching for absent spouses and a marriage date I quickly learned to check the GRO Marriage Index right up to just before the first baby’s birth.

 It is clear that once a couple started having babies, they would continue for many years with alarming two-yearly regularity.
 I suspect that the occasional gap marks a child who died, rather than a six-month headache, but what did the women do for contraception?
 Abortion, infanticide or abandoning the baby must have happened occasionally.
-Rubber condoms became available in the 1840s, replacing those made from animal guts (the Open University website has a photograph of a condom to be secured by a red silk ribbon!) but diaphragms not until the 1880s.
+Rubber condoms became available in the 1840s, replacing those made from animal guts (the Open University website has a photograph of a condom to be secured by a red silk ribbon!) but diaphragms did not become available until the 1880s.
 Acidic lemon juice was known for centuries to be an effective spermicide for sponge or douche but there are not many lemon trees in Swaledale.
 Maybe the local grocers (or their wives) obtained a steady supply and everyone said how much they enjoyed lemon tea.

 Second marriages